 Clause 61 will turn trespass into a criminal matter rather than a civil one.
 This is likely to have serious negative consequences for Gypsy, Roma and Traveller communities, who maintain that the bill is strongly biased against them.
 It is also likely to be used to suppress and prevent protest camps, which currently are generally dealt with under civil law.
-As Friends of the Earth point out, protest camps have been a major part of political activity in Britain for decades.
-Were it not for protest camps against fracking, the UK's shift away from engaging in fracking may not have occurred.
+Protest camps have been a major part of political activity in the UK for decades, particularly in the peace movement and most famously at Greenham Common.
+As Friends of the Earth point out, were it not for protest camps against fracking, the UK's shift away from fracking may not have occurred.
 Liberty suggest that this clause could be used to criminalise striking workers peacefully picketing outside their workplace.
 The Peace Pledge Union fears that it could also be used by police to arrest people demonstrating peacefully outside military bases or the offices of arms companies.

 Find out more